 Nueva Vida helps them with their daily homework, with their learning disabilities, with their community life, with their writing correctly, and most importantly, it helps them with values, something that is unfortunately often forgotten at the regular schools.

-The building was repainted four years ago by members of the Mérida Men’s Club, following an American artist’s design, making it transform from a rather ugly house to a very interesting and beautifully tender looking place.
+The building was repainted four years ago by members of the Mérida Men’s Club, following an American artist’s design, making it transform from a rather ugly house to a very interesting and beautifully tender looking place with the best of some decoration and the best glow in the dark paint for interiors.
 Thank you to the artist!

 Nueva Vida has a room dedicated as their Library, and even though they don’t have a lot of books, it is a lovely space where they can sit and learn the art of imagining, traveling far away, and building dreams with their book collection.